mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design.md

 When launching the application I decided to show the Millenium Falcon jumping through hyperspace, to give it that extra Star Wars feel.

-I alos decided to just show a list of the planets on which you can click and a modal appears, where you can see more detailed information about the planet.
+I also decided to just show a list of the planets on which you can click and a modal appears, where you can see more detailed information about the planet.
 You can see the actual interaction in the next section, where I recorded the prototype and you can try it yourself.

 ![img](https://raw.githubusercontent.com/mwdossantos/kb-86/master/docs/images/application-screen-designs.png)